Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Future Plans
-- Fix the NinePatchButton not changing to its `Normal Texture` if the user presses and holds the button down and then moves the mouse cursor off the button (like the base Button does).
+- Fix the button not switching to the non-pressed state when moving the cursor outside the button while pressing it.
+Currently the button acts as though the `Keep Pressed Outside` property is true at all times, and thus that property is actually useless at the moment.
 - Fix the text display issue and add any related properties.
 - Add the ability to change the volumes of the sounds assigned to the NinePatchButton using its custom sound system.
 - Add the `Click Mask` property from the Texture Button to enable the user to set up their own click masks to fit their custom textures for the button.